Functions

 COALESCE

-function returns its first non-null argument.
+The COALESCE function returns its first non-null argument.

-The following example returns 'zig'
+The following example returns 'zig':

 SELECT COALESCE(NULL, NULL, 'zig', 'zag');